List of James Gang members

 James Gang was an American hard rock band from Cleveland, Ohio.
 Formed in 1966, the group originally consisted of vocalist and keyboardist Phil Giallombardo, lead guitarist Greg Grandillo, rhythm guitarist Ronnie Silverman, bassist Tom Kriss, and drummer Jimmy Fox.
 When the band broke up in early 1977, the lineup featured constant member Fox and Giallombardo (who rejoined in 1976 after leaving in 1968), alongside bassist Dale Peters (who joined in 1969) and guitarist Bob Webb (who joined in 1976).
-Following their disbandment, the classic lineup of vocalist and guitarist Joe Walsh along side Peters and Fox have reunited on several occasions for one-off live performances and occasional tours.
+Following their disbandment, the classic lineup of vocalist and guitarist Joe Walsh alongside Peters and Fox have reunited on several occasions for one-off live performances and occasional tours.

 History

-James Gang was formed in 1966 by Phil Giallombardo, Ronnie Silverman, Tom Kriss and Jimmy Fox, who worked with a succession of lead guitarists early on – first Greg Grandillo, who was almost "immediately" replaced by Dennis Chandler, followed shortly thereafter by John "Mouse" Michalski.
+James Gang was formed in 1966 by Phil Giallombardo, Ronnie Silverman, Tom Kriss and Jimmy Fox, who worked with a succession of lead guitarists.
 Before the end of 1966, Glenn Schwartz had taken over lead guitar duties.
 The next summer, Silverman left to join the army and was replaced in the group by Bill Jeric.
 At the end of 1967, Schwartz left to relocate to Los Angeles, California where he formed Pacific Gas & Electric.
 Schwartz was replaced in the new year by Joe Walsh.
-Shortly after Walsh's arrival, Giallombardo left and Silverman returned.
 On the eve of a show supporting Cream in June, Silverman left and the group became a trio, with Walsh taking over on lead vocals.

 The lineup of Walsh, Kriss and Fox released James Gang's debut, Yer' Album, in March 1969.
 Just before recording the follow-up James Gang Rides Again that November, Kriss was replaced by Dale Peters.
 James Gang Rides Again was followed by Thirds and the band's first live album Live in Concert in 1971, before Walsh left at the end of the year to pursue new projects, later claiming that "I was frustrated just being the only melodic instrument [in the band] ...
 I wanted to expand and try something else."
 Early the next year, Peters and Fox were joined by two new members – vocalist Roy Kenner and guitarist Domenic Troiano, both formerly of Mandala and Bush.